-Belgium vs Switzerland
+Belgium vs Switzerland (By: Meese)

 Belgium did a very good job in the first round of UEFA Nations League as they easily won over Iceland 3:0 away from home earlier in September.
 This victory has surely improved their morale, but also will be making them now a bit more relaxed since the team doesn't have to think about possible relegation to group B from the very start.

 In the first phase of the match they acted a bit calmer, but once they understood they're far better side, it was easy for them to take the double lead thanks to goals from Hazard (penalty) and Lukaku in the 29th and 31st minute.
 Their hosts did very little in attack, while the Belgium side looked very concrete in attack and sealed the victory thanks to another goal from Lukaku in the 81st minute even though they lowered down the tempo in the second.

 In comparison to previous few call-ups, the hosts won't be able to count at defender Jan Vertonghen (Tottenham), midfielders Kevin De Bruyne (Manchester City), Mousa Dembele (Tottenham) and forward Christian Benteke (Crystal Palace).